seppzer0/zero_kernel/docs/FLASHING.md

 - install Magisk apk, open it and do what the pop-up says (finish root installation, which will automatically reboot your device; if you don't see the pop-up, close the Magisk app and open it again);
 - once booted back into OS, open Magisk app again and proceed with finishing the installation (when prompted with "Additional Setup", select the default `Patch vbmeta in boot image` in `Options` and `Direct install` in `Method` submenus);
 - install NetHunter + NetHunter Terminal apps;
-- open NetHunter app and grant all the permissions (at some point you will see an error indicating that some permissions are not granted; that's normal, the next step will fix that);
-- in NetHunter Terminal app open `AndroidSu` shell, navigate through your storage and launch the `nhpatch.sh`;
+- open NetHunter app (if seeing a Busybox-related error, press "OK" and re-open the app);
-- open NetHunter app (permissions should be fixed now);
 - navigate to the `Kali Chroot Manager` submenu and install the chroot (if you downloaded it beforehand, use the "restore" option);
 - in NetHunter Terminal app open `Kali` shell (if it opens properly, then congratulations, you have a working Kali NetHunter on your device).